ruelneuman/full-stack-open/README.md

 Projects:
 - [Routed Anecdotes](https://github.com/ruelneuman/full-stack-open/tree/master/part7/routed-anecdotes) - A revisiting of the anecdotes app from part 1 with React Router and custom hooks.
 Routes were implemented for viewing each anecdote and for the anecdote creation form.
 Notifications were also implemented.
 A custom hook was created for handling form fields.
 - [Country Hook](https://github.com/ruelneuman/full-stack-open/tree/master/part7/country-hook) - A revisiting of the country app from part 2 with a custom hook for getting country information from a 3rd party API.
-- [Ultimate Hooks](https://github.com/ruelneuman/full-stack-open/tree/master/part7/ultimate-hooks) - Created a custom hook for communicating with the backend and maintaining the state of retrieved resources
+- [Ultimate Hooks](https://github.com/ruelneuman/full-stack-open/tree/master/part7/ultimate-hooks) - Created a custom hook for communicating with the back end and maintaining the state of retrieved resources
-- [Extended Blog List Frontend](https://github.com/ruelneuman/full-stack-open/tree/master/part7/blog-list-frontend-extended) / [Extended Blog List Backend](https://github.com/ruelneuman/full-stack-open/tree/master/part7/blog-list-backend-extended) - A full stack application that was extended from the blog app from parts 4 and 5.
+- [Extended Blog List Front End](https://github.com/ruelneuman/full-stack-open/tree/master/part7/blog-list-frontend-extended) / [Extended Blog List Back End](https://github.com/ruelneuman/full-stack-open/tree/master/part7/blog-list-backend-extended) - A full stack application that was extended from the blog app from parts 4 and 5.
 It is used to share blog post with friends who can then like or comment on them.
 Redux is used for state management and React Router for routing.
 Improved styling is accomplished with Material-UI.
-There is a RESTful backend made with Express.
+There is a RESTful back end made with Express.
 Data is stored using MongoDB.
 Users are authenticated with JSON web tokens and only authenticated users can comment on or like posts.

 ## Part 8 - [GraphQL](https://fullstackopen.com/en/part8)